qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 it will generate.
 They work with exactly the same syntax as the Processing scripts that we have already seen, so they will not be described here again.

-Please have a look at the `R Intro <http://docs.qgis.org/testing/en/docs/training_manual/processing/r_intro.html>`_ and the `R Syntax <http://docs.qgis.org/testing/en/docs/training_manual/processing/r_syntax.html>`_ Training Manual Chapters to have more information on how to write your own R scripts-
+Please have a look at the `R Intro :ref:`r-intro` and the `R Syntax :ref:`r-syntax` Training Manual Chapters to have more information on how to write your own R scripts-

 When you declare an input parameter, QGIS uses that information for two
 things: creating the user interface to ask the user for the value of that